Openhearted

 "Openhearted" is a 1983 song by Australian band Real Life.
 The song was released in August 1983 as the second single from the band's debut studio album Heartland.
 The song peaked at number 72 on the Australian Kent Music Report.
+It was used in the 1984 film Voyage of the Rock Aliens.

 Reception

 In an album review, Tomas Mureika from AllMusic said "Openhearted" was "built on solid [a] pop hook."